armijnhemel/binaryanalysis-ng/README.md

 # binaryanalysis-ng
 Binary Analysis Next Generation (BANG)

-BANG is a framework for unpacking files (like firmware) recursively and running checks on the unpacked files.
-Its intended use is to be able to find out the provenance of the unpacked files and classify/label files, making them available for further analysis.
+BANG is a framework for processing binary files (like firmware).
+It consists of an unpacker that recursively unpacks and classifies/labels files and separate analysis programs that work on the results of the unpacker.

+Some intended uses:

+* provenance detection ("what is inside this file")
+* security scans ("are there any known security risks associated with this file")

 ## Requirements

 * a recent Linux distribution (Fedora 33 or higher, or equivalent), or NixOS
-* Python 3.8.x or higher
-* for maintenance scripts: Python 3.9.x or higher (as some Python 3.9 specific features are used in the maintenance scripts)
+* Python 3.9.x or higher
 * pillow (possibly named python3-pillow), a drop in replacement for PIL ( http://python-pillow.github.io/ )
 * GNU binutils (for 'ar')
 * squashfs-tools (for 'unsquashfs')